Leonard and Hungry Paul: Production

 The six-part series was adapted by Richie Conroy and Mark Hodkinson from the 2019 novel Leonard and Hungry Paul by Rónán Hession.
 It is directed by Andrew Chaplin and produced by Subotica for BBC Northern Ireland in association with BBC Comedy, Screen Ireland and RTÉ.
 Avalon serves as co-producer and handles international distribution.

 The cast is led by Alex Lawther as Leonard, Laurie Kynaston as Hungry Paul, and Jamie-Lee O'Donnell as Shelley.
 Supporting cast includes Helen Behan and Lorcan Cranitch.
 The series is narrated by Julia Roberts, who said: "Leonard and Hungry Paul is such a magical book.
 I am delighted to be a tiny part of this novel becoming a television series."

 Filming took place in Dublin in May 2025, with first-look images and promotional material released in August 2025.

 Broadcast

-The series aired on BBC One Northern Ireland and BBC iPlayer on 17 October 2025, and BBC Two on 20 October.
+The series premiered on BBC One Northern Ireland and BBC iPlayer on 17 October 2025, and on BBC Two on 20 October.

 Reception

 Chris Wasser in the Irish Independent described the show as "Beautiful, heartfelt television" and "Funny, charming and unexpectedly profound" with "more to say about life than most of the shows that clog up our evenings".
-Sarah Dempster in The Guardian gave the show four stars and implored readers to "0pen the doors and windows of your life a little, and let it in".
+Sarah Dempster in The Guardian gave the show four stars and implored readers to "Open the doors and windows of your life a little, and let it in".
 Carol Midgeley in The Times said the series is "slight and undemanding.
 But it is strangely calming and immersive, offering little moments of profundity", as well as "written with great charm, a warming, relatable watch and a paean to the non-sharp-elbowed".

+In January 2026, the series was nominated at the Irish Film & Television Awards for best drama.